 The Board has primary responsibility for overseeing the Company's risk management.
 The Board administers its oversight responsibility for risk management directly and through its committees.

-Each committee chairman reports to the Board regarding the committee's considerations of management's processes for identifying, evaluating, and controlling significant risks.
+Each committee chair reports to the Board regarding the committee's considerations of management's processes for identifying, evaluating, and controlling significant risks.
 In addition, the officers responsible for oversight of particular risks within the Company provide updates and information to our Board.
-The Board considers specific risk topics, including risks associated with our strategic plan, our capital structure, our research and development activities, our manufacturing and supply chain, and our operations.
+The Board considers specific risk topics, including risks associated with our strategic plan, our capital structure, our R&D activities, our manufacturing and supply chain, and our operations.
 Our Board believes that full and open communication between management and the Board is essential for effective risk management and oversight.
 The Board and each of its committees have full access to our senior management, as well as the ability to engage outside advisors and other experts.
 Management routinely informs the Board of developments that could affect our risk profile or other aspects of our business and development.

 The Audit Committee is responsible for overseeing the Company's program for identifying, evaluating and controlling significant risks.
 The Audit Committee periodically discusses with management and the independent auditor the Company's major risk exposures, including financial, legal, regulatory and cybersecurity risk exposures, and the steps taken to monitor, control and minimize such exposures.
 The Audit Committee also reviews and evaluates our processes and policies for identifying and assessing key risk areas and for formulating and implementing steps to address such risk areas.
-The Audit Committee oversees disclosure controls and procedures, including applicable internal control over financial reporting and meets with the Chief Financial Officer, the Chief Legal Officer, the Chief Compliance Officer, the Chief Accounting Officer, external audit personnel, and other senior managers as appropriate to review issues regarding compliance with the applicable legal and regulatory requirements.
+The Audit Committee oversees disclosure controls and procedures, including applicable internal control over financial reporting and meets with the Chief Financial Officer, the General Counsel, the Chief Accounting Officer, external audit personnel, and other senior managers as appropriate to review issues regarding compliance with the applicable legal and regulatory requirements.

 The Compensation Committee assesses and monitors whether any of our compensation policies and programs has the potential to encourage excessive risk taking.
 Our Compensation Committee engages an independent consultant to advise it on topics related to Board and executive compensation.
-In July 2019, the Company selected Willis Towers Watson as its new independent compensation consultant.
-In February 2019, the Compensation Committee, with the assistance of Frederic W. Cook & Co., Inc. (FW Cook), the Company's former independent compensation consultant, reviewed the executive compensation program and determined that the design of the compensation policies, including the components, weightings and focus of the elements of executive compensation, do not encourage management to assume excessive or inappropriate risks.
+In February 2021, the Compensation Committee, with the assistance of Willis Towers Watson ("WTW"), the Company's independent compensation consultant, reviewed the executive compensation program and US sales incentive programs, and determined that the design of the compensation policies, including the components, weightings and focus of the elements of executive compensation, do not encourage management to assume excessive or inappropriate risks.